 - How much child support you have to pay while your child is in foster care.

-- Visitation schedules, in cases where the judge feels visitation is safe for the child.
+- Visitation schedules, in cases where the judge feels visitation is safe for the child and in the child's best interest.

 - Services offered to the child.